 3. Ushi-Tenjin Kitano Shrine

 This shrine is known for its red plum blossoms (koubai) and shidare ume, or pink weeping plum blossoms.
 For the duration of the festival, you can try amazake (a fermented rice drink, which is actually non-alcoholic) and ginger tea on Saturdays.
-On Sundays, they offer plum sweets, dried plums, and Kitano no Fukukoubai, a kind of umeshu (plum wine) that’s been fermented for 5-10 years.
-On Feb 18th, the first 200 visitors can take home a small plum branch, and visitors will be treated to amazake and tonjiru (miso soup with pork)—as long as there’s enough to last, of course.
+On Sundays, they offer plum sweets, dried plums, and Kitano no Fukukoubai, a kind of umeshu (plum wine) that’s been fermented for 5–10 years. *Note that these extras may not be available due to COVID-19.

 Koubai Matsuri 2021 dates: February 1 to February 25